Skip to content

 Cleaning Up

-If an Async node is no longer needed, you can completely destroy it to free up memory and destroy its internal data, loading, and error nodes.
+If an Async node is no longer needed, you can completely destroy it to free up memory and destroy its internal data, loading, error, and state nodes.

 luau